HanL1223/JR_Recommender/projects/cafe-analytics/data-modelling/airflow_dbt_orchestration/README.md

 ### Step 4: Start Airflow locally

-Start Airflow on your local machine by running:
+Open Docker Desktop and start Airflow on your local machine by running:
 ```
 astro dev start
 ```